LIT-Protocol/developer-guides-code/session-signatures/getLitActionSessionSigs/README.md

 2. Connect to the Lit network using the `LitNodeClient` on the `datil-dev` network, specifying the local storage to hold the generated wallet and session keys
 3. Connect the `LitContracts` client to the Lit network
 4. Mint a PKP using the `pkpNftContractUtils.write.mint()` method from `LitContracts`.
     - You may receive a gas error if your `ethersSigner` has insufficient tokens.
-This can be fixed by acquiring more tokens for the `Chronicle Yellowstone` blockchain
+This can be fixed by acquiring more tokens from [the faucet](https://chronicle-yellowstone-faucet.getlit.dev/) for the `Chronicle Yellowstone` blockchain
 5. Get the session signatures for the newly minted PKP, specifying the ability to execute `Lit Actions`

 **NOTE**